fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 When an asynchronous operation is completed, or more specifically, at some point after its completion, the JavaScript engine calls the event handlers registered to the operation.

 Currently, JavaScript engines are <i>single-threaded</i>, which means that they cannot execute code in parallel.
-As a result, it is a requirement in practise to use a non-blocking model for executing IO operations.
+As a result, it is a requirement in practice to use a non-blocking model for executing IO operations.
 Otherwise, the browser would "freeze" during, for instance, the fetching of data from a server.

 Another consequence of this single threaded nature of JavaScript engines is that if some code execution takes up a lot of time, the browser will get stuck for the duration of the execution.
 If we added the following code at the top of our application: